-The IEP 1‑pager is a 1‑page document summarizing your child’s IEP.
+The IEP at a Glance is a 1‑page document summarizing your child’s IEP.
 It includes the most important information about your child’s learning program to help teachers understand how to best support them.
 This optional document is often shared with teachers and other school staff who work with your child.
 If the case manager doesn’t share one, parents are welcome to create their own version to share.
 When parents create their own document, they offer a unique perspective of their child’s learning and behavioral strengths and challenges.
-Your child may enjoy making the 1‑pager with you.
-A sample, downloadable IEP 1‑pager is available for reference.
+Your child may enjoy filling out the form with you.
+A sample, downloadable IEP at a Glance is available for reference.

 Include the name, email, and phone number for each of the key people involved in your child’s special education program.
 For example, your list may include the special education teacher, general education teacher, and therapists (speech, physical, occupational, etc.).

 Including a few pages for notes may help you organize your thoughts before an IEP meeting.
 You may wish to separate the notes pages into sections for questions, concerns, and recommendations or proposed changes.
 An example of a concern might be your child’s emotional well-being.
 A recommendation might be increasing or decreasing service hours.

 Include previous IEPs in your binder for reference.
 It usually makes sense to put the most recent one first.
 Having previous IEPs handy during an IEP meeting can be helpful when trying to recall specific service times, goals and objectives, or other details about what the team has tried before.